SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Credits - a complete principal cast and production credits

-Presentation - Presentation - Selected films must be made available for Festival presentation in 35mm, HDCam or BluRay.
+Presentation - Selected films must be made available for Festival presentation in DCP, HDCAM, BluRay or 35mm.
+All accepted DCP projects must provide filmmaker’s preference of an HDCAM or BluRay for back-up.

 Language - Foreign language films must be made available with the original language soundtrack and English Subtitles.

-Prior Screenings - Entries will not be accepted that have screened publicly at another Film Festival or Special Screening anywhere in Hawaii or have, or will have, been broadcast anywhere in the U.S. before September 30, 2014.
+Prior Screenings - Entries will not be accepted that have screened publicly at another Film Festival or Special Screening anywhere in Hawaii or have, or will have been broadcast anywhere in the U.S. before September 30, 2015.

 Prior Submission - Films previously submitted to Maui Film Festival will not be considered.